deeplearninc/relaax/README.md

 ![img](resources/RELAAX_Architecture.jpg)

 * Environment - computer simulation, game, or "hardware" in real world (say industrial manipulator, robot, car, etc.).
 To accelerate learning number of Environment(s) could be run in parallel.
 * RELAAX Client - simple library which is embedded into Environment.
-It collects the State and Revard in Environmet, sends it to the RELAAX Server, recieves back Action(s) and communicates it to the Environment.
+It collects the State and Reward in Environment, sends it to the RELAAX Server, receives back Action(s) and communicates it to the Environment.
 * RLX Server - listens on a port for a connection from the RELAAX Clients.
-After connection is accepted it starts Worker and passes control over comuniation with the client to that Worker.
+After connection is accepted it starts Worker and passes control over communication with the client to that Worker.
 * Worker - communicates with the client and runs Agent's NN.
 Each parallel replica of Environment/Client will have corresponding replica of the Agent.
 * Parameter Server - one or several nodes which run Global Function NN (Q, value, or policy function).
-Parameter Server node(s) communicates with Workers over GRPC bridge to synchronise state of the Global Function NN with Agents.
+Parameter Server node(s) communicates with Workers over GRPC bridge to synchronize state of the Global Function NN with Agents.
-* CheckPoints - storage where Parameter Server saves state of the Global Function NN; when syetem is re-stared, it may restore Global Function NN state from the stored previously checkpoint and continue learning.
+* CheckPoints - storage where Parameter Server saves state of the Global Function NN; when system is re-stared, it may restore Global Function NN state from the stored previously checkpoint and continue learning.
 * Metrics - Workers and Parameter Server send various metrics to the Metrics node; developer may see these metrics in Web Browser by connecting to the Metrics node.

 ## [RELAAX Clients](#contents)
 Client is small library used to communicate with RL Agents.
-It could be used with the Environment implemented in many popular programming languages or embedded into specialised hardware systems.
+It could be used with the Environment implemented in many popular programming languages or embedded into specialized hardware systems.
 Currently client support Arcade Learning Environments (ALE), OpenAI Gym, and OpenAI Universe Environments.
 At the moment client implemented in Python, later on we are planning to implement client code in C/C++, Ruby, GO, etc. to simplify integration of other environments.

 ###  [Reinforcement Learning eXchange protocol](#contents)

 Reinforcement Learning eXchange protocol is a simple protocol implemented over TCP using JSON (later will be moved to Protobuf).
-It allows to send State of the Environment and Revard to the Server and deliver Action from the Agent to the Environment.
+It allows to send State of the Environment and Reward to the Server and deliver Action from the Agent to the Environment.

 TODO: links to actual files